 Cybersecurity Practices Every Business Should Follow

 Cybersecurity is becoming a growing concern these days.
-With technological development and the prowess it has provided, attackers are able to find ways to breach the systems of another organization or individual easily.
-In fact, there are thousands of data breach incidents that have happened in the past few years, affecting the online data drastically.
+With technological development and the prowess it has provided, attackers can find ways to breach the systems of another organization or individual easily.
+There are thousands of data breach incidents that have happened in the past few years, affecting the online data drastically.

 While it is natural to think that your company with a small business has ‘nothing much to steal’, it is always the network of smaller organizations that the attackers find easy to breach.
-Therefore, it is necessary for all the individuals and companies to identify and protect against the most threatening cyber-attacks, irrespective of the scale of the businesses.
+Therefore, all the individuals and companies must identify and protect against the most threatening cyber-attacks, irrespective of the scale of the businesses.

 - Competitors of your business